juank-pa/JKLocalNotifications-ANE/README.md

 ANE versions will migrate completely to the new API to support even more features, while dropping support for iOS 9 and prior.

-# The Java source code
+# The Android source code
 This is an Android Studio project placed at the `src/AndroidStudio` folder.
 Thanks to all of the ANE supporters I have found the desire to start learning Android a bit more and have started to revamp the otherwise completely outdated Android project.